Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 Conclusion

-Our proposed solution is for users to play songs in All-Access Playlists, where songs can be played on demand, respectively.
-Or they can choose to upgrade to Amazon Music Unlimited users.
-If you don't want to upgrade, the temporary solution is to return your Amazon Music app to the previous version.
-But our best recommendation is to download and install TunePat Amazon Music Converter, a tool that will help you download your favorite Amazon Music songs or albums quickly and in bulk.
-The downloaded songs can be transferred to your favorite software or device for playback without the Amazon Music app, including DJ software, PS5, iTunes, USB, etc.
+In this article, we have proposed several solutions to fix the Amazon Music shuffle problem.
+In addition to playing songs in All-Access Playlists and temporarily returning to old versions, if you have sufficient budget, we recommend that you upgrade to Amazon Music Unlimited or switch to other similar streaming platforms.
+However, the best choice is to use TunePat Amazon Music Converter, a tool that will help you download your favorite Amazon Music songs or albums quickly and in bulk.
+The downloaded songs can be transferred to your favorite software or device for playback without the Amazon Music app, including DJ software, USB, etc.